CaioCamatta/sol-script/README.md

 ## Language Design

-The following diagram gives a high-level overview of Delta's internals.
+The following diagram gives a high-level overview of SolScript's internals.

-Delta has four main components: scanner, parser, compiler, and virtual machine.
+SolScript has four main components: scanner, parser, compiler, and virtual machine.
 The scanner reads user code and outputs tokens.
 The parser consumes tokens and produces and abstract syntax tree (AST).
 The compiler traverses the AST and produces bytecode.
 The VM executes bytecode and keeps a stack of Values.

 ![Architecture](./architecture.png)